Surviving Tokyo: Quick Travel Tips

 If you don't have time to properly learn Japanese, just focus on these key phrases.
 They'll take you far.

-2. Arigato Gozaimasu - A polite "thank you".
-Perfect for interacting with shop staff or restaurant servers.
+2. Arigato Gozaimasu - A polite "thank you."
+Use this with staff at shops and restaurants.

 Your Phone: Your Best Friend in Tokyo